CBD Oil for Parkinson’s: Benefits, Dosage, and Side Effects

-In a small 2009 study, 6 PD patients, suffering from psychosis for at least 3 months, were given an oral dose of CBD for 4 weeks.
-The results from this research on CBD and Parkinson’s on the NIH website showed a considerable decrease in psychotic symptoms.
+In a small 2009 study, six PD patients diagnosed with psychosis for at least three months were given an oral dose of CBD for four weeks.
+And the results showed a considerable decrease in psychotic symptoms.

-CBD Improves Quality of Life with PD
+CBD Improves the Quality of Life for PD Patients

 Living with Parkinson’s isn’t easy.
 This disease, which only gets worse with time, can seriously jeopardize a person’s ability to lead a normal life.
-Luckily, studies show that CBD treatment can offer some relief.
+Luckily, studies show that CBD treatment can offer some relief:

 CBD Oil as Prevention for Parkinson’s

-How to Administer CBD Oil for Parkinson’s Disease?
+How to Administer CBD Oil for Parkinson’s Disease

 There are several ways that one can take CBD:

-CBD Oil Recommended Dosage for Parkinson’s
+CBD Oil Dosage for Parkinson’s

 Side Effects of CBD

-Does CBD oil help with Parkinson’s?
-Yes, thanks to its sedative and anti-inflammatory effects, cannabidiol has the potential to offer relief from some of the most disruptive symptoms of Parkinson’s disease.
+Thanks to its sedative and anti-inflammatory effects, cannabidiol has the potential to offer relief from some of the most disruptive symptoms of Parkinson’s disease.

-Nevertheless, more research is needed not just to substantiate anecdotal accounts but to also discover other beneficial properties of CBD.
+Nevertheless, more research is needed, not just to substantiate anecdotal accounts but also to discover other beneficial properties of CBD.

 What helps with Parkinson's tremors?